Quentin Hillsman: Legal issues

 On November 18, 2014, New York's state tax department issued a tax warrant against Hillsman and his wife, claiming they owed $10,865 in overdue personal income tax for 2012.
 A Syracuse University athletic department spokesman stated that "[t]here was a misunderstanding with a previous accountant...
 Coach Hillsman is taking the steps to rectify the problem."
-In 2011, the Hillsmans also owed $14,444 in back taxes, but that debt was later satisfied, according to the tax department.
+In 2011, the Hillsman's also owed $14,444 in back taxes, but that debt was later satisfied, according to the tax department.

 In 2011, former Syracuse player Lynnae Lampkins accused Hillsman of inappropriate behavior, and her father filed a Title IX sexual harassment complaint against the university.
 Lampkins originally reported the incident to the university in 2010, stating he inappropriately touched and texted her.
 However, an independent counsel investigated her accusations and found no evidence of harassment.

 In June 2021, an article published in The Athletic alleged that Hillsman would frequently use inappropriate language, regularly and threaten players.
-On August 2, 2021, SU athletics director John Wildhack announced in a press release that Hillsman had resigned from his position.
+On August 2, 2021, Syracuse athletics director John Wildhack announced in a press release that Hillsman had resigned from his position.
 The Daily Orange reported that two additional administrators were "no longer employed" by the athletic department.